Chapter Seven: Structures

-The first few points of Size Damage are enough to immediately start slowing the Vindicator's Move and, more importantly, decreasing its attack capacity.
-At nine points of Size Damage, its regular Move of 10" is reduced to the minimum of 1" - further Size Damage does not reduce it any farther.
-It takes eleven points of Size Damage before the SHDT's Effective Size is reduced below 4", causing decreases to its Structure Level and Armor.
+The first few points of Size Damage are enough to immediately start decreasing the Vindicator's attack capacity.
+At six points of Size Damage, it's lost half of its Effective Size and is reduced to Half Speed.
+It takes nine points of Size Damage before the SHDT's Effective Size is reduced below 4", causing decreases to its Structure Level and Armor.

 When an attacker wants to focus damage on a Creations

-particular weak point, he may single out an individual construction
+particular weak point, he may single out individual construction

 Damage.
 This takes a little more accuracy than a General Damage attack

-- many elements are small enough to incur Attack Penalties for size,
+- many elements are small enough to incur Attack Penalties for size (5.1:

 If Component Damage exceeds the target element's Armor rating,